 4. TAKING REASONABLE STEPS AND SENDING OUT NOTICES

 4.1 Taking reasonable steps

 Foreign companies are required to take reasonable steps to find out and identify their registrable controllers.
-This means a foreign company must minimally send out a notice to each member and each director of the foreign company annually.
-A copy of this notice is at Annex B.
+This means a foreign company must minimally send out a notice annually to: